 Before our meeting with Bill and Martha, we were considering fundraising from friends and family, but were relieved to hear that would could qualify for a business loan through FORGE.

 We had visited with Bill Fox and Martha Londagin at the Small Business and Technology Development Center associated with the Walton College of Business to seek feedback on our business plan and advice on starting a retail business.
 During our meeting Bill really encouraged us to get in touch with FORGE for a small business loan, so FORGE was the first and only lending institution we pursued.
-Before our meeting with Bill and Martha, we were considering fundraising from friends and family, but were relieved to hear that would could qualify for a business loan through FORGE.
+Before our meeting with Bill and Martha, we were considering fundraising from friends and family, but were relieved to hear that we would qualify for a business loan through FORGE.

 I would recommend that any entrepreneur with a business idea seek advice from as many people as he or she can before launching the business.
 The input we received from Bill and Martha at the SBTDC was invaluable, in addition to the advice we received from Carol Reeves at the Business College and Scott and Rebecca at Hayseed Ventures.
 These people helped shape our approach and strategy in launching the business and gave a great outside perspective.
 We have such a supportive small business community in NWA and we are so grateful for all the free advice and support we have received along the way.